Expert Care Prevented Linda’s Massive Stroke

 Fortunately for patients like Linda, Long Beach Medical Center serves as a Joint Commission-Certified Primary Stroke Receiving Center for Los Angeles County.
 Innovative treatments, advanced technology and a specialized multi-disciplinary stroke team comprised of neurologists, neurosurgeons, stroke nurses and interventional neuroradiologists are available around the clock, 24-hours-a-day.

 “We live by the saying ‘time is brain.’
 Any delay in stroke diagnosis can be fatal or cause lifelong impairment,” says Dr. Tateshima.
 “With Linda, our DINR team placed a stent to open the blocked artery.
 Our expertise allowed for rapid response, an accurate diagnosis and life-saving intervention to prevent her from having a massive stroke,” says Dr. Tateshima.

 Linda went home after just two days.
 She returned to work two months later.
 She is now back to caring for her sons and spending time with friends.
 She still walks regularly, but listens to her body as she regains her strength.
 These days, Linda tells everyone the importance of recognizing the signs and symptoms of stroke.

 “When I lost vision, I blamed stress.
 I shouldn’t have delayed seeking help.
 Now I know better,” says Linda.
-“In my heart, I know if it wasn’t for Dr. Tateshima and the care team at Long Beach Memorial, I wouldn’t be here,” says Linda.
+“In my heart, I know if it wasn’t for Dr. Tateshima and the care team at Long Beach Medical Center, I wouldn’t be here,” says Linda.